-- Spend approximately 20 hours per week providing direct services to patients through individual, group, or family therapy - Spend a minimum of 32 hours over the course of the training year engaged in a community partnership project - Attend all MHTP Speaker Series seminars, unless supervisor authorizes my absence - Attend weekly didactics (at minimum 90% attendance) - · Complete assigned readings - Review the Evaluation of Supervisor form to understand the supervisory standards of the program and use it as a guide for discussion with my supervisors to identify my supervision and training needs - · Meet with primary supervisor on a weekly basis to receive individual supervision and instructive feedback - Demonstrate preparedness/receptivity for supervision - Present challenging cases as appropriate - Forward HealthConnect notes of all patient sessions to the primary supervisor for review in a timely manner so that they may be closed within the required two-day window - · Maintain a log of supervisory hours (individual and group) and treatment team documentation - · Consistently make progress on all behavioral anchors throughout the training year - Demonstrate timeliness of record keeping, report writing, meetings, supervision, patient care, etc. - Maintain professional and ethical standards, including, but not limited to, adherence to child, dependent adult, and elder abuse reporting laws, confidentiality, and respect for boundaries, as outlined by KP, the BBS, NASW, AAMFT, AMFT, ACA, and the State of California - · Review the CA DCA pamphlet, "Therapy Never Includes Sexual Behavior" within the first week of training - Advise my patients of my trainee status and my supervisor's information, obtain consent for treatment from patients, and document that consent in HealthConnect
+- Spend approximately 20 hours per week providing direct services to patients through individual, group or family therapy - Spend a minimum of 32 hours over the course of the training year engaged in a community partnership project - Attend all regional training seminars, unless supervisor authorizes my absence - Attend local didactics (at minimum 90% attendance) - Complete assigned readings - Review the Evaluation of Supervisor form to understand the supervisory standards of the program and use it as a guide for discussion with my supervisors to identify my supervision and training needs - · Meet with primary supervisor on a weekly basis to receive individual supervision and instructive feedback - Demonstrate preparedness/receptivity for supervision - Present challenging cases as appropriate - Forward HealthConnect notes of all patient sessions to the primary supervisor for review in a timely manner so that they may be closed within the required two-day window. - Maintain a log of supervisory hours (individual and group), and treatment team documentation - · Consistently make progress on all behavioral anchors throughout the training year - Demonstrate timeliness of record keeping, report writing, meetings, supervision, patient care, etc. - Maintain professional and ethical standards, including but not limited to adherence to reporting laws, confidentiality, and respect for boundaries, as outlined by KP; the BBS; NASW, AAMFT, AMFT or ACA; and the State of California. - Review the CA DCA pamphlet, "Therapy Never Includes Sexual Behavior" within the first week of training - Advise my patients of my trainee status and my supervisor's information, obtain consent for treatment from patients and document that consent in HealthConnect